 When Do Yellow Jackets Become a Problem?

 Yellow jacket stings can be incredibly painful.
 If you’re allergic, they can be dangerous and require immediate medical attention.
-In order to avoid a yellow jacket sting, keep an eye out for nests on or around your property.
+To avoid a yellow jacket sting, keep an eye out for nests on or around your property.
 Keep your landscaping well-trimmed so you can see any nests and keep your garage clear, so you’ll see if yellow jackets get inside.
 You’ll also want to limit any food sources near your home.
 Keep gardens far from your house and don’t leave food uncovered, especially sweet foods.
 Always be vigilant for yellow jackets to avoid scaring them, and limit the amount of exposed skin when you spend time outdoors.

 What to Do with a Yellow Jacket Nest?